 Currently, I only work with adults in individual therapy sessions.
 I do not work with children, couples or families.

 I completed my diploma program in psychotherapy in March 2016 from the Transformational Arts College (TAC), based in Toronto.
-I currently have the designations of RP – Registered Psychotherapist and an EMDRIA-approved Certified EMDR Therapist and Consultant-in-Training.
+I currently have the designations of RP – Registered Psychotherapist and an EMDRIA-approved Certified EMDR Therapist and Consultant.
 The RP designation is regulated by the College of Registered Psychotherapists of Ontario (CRPO).

 To review my page on the CRPO psychotherapist public directory – click here.